 The remaining term to maturity is determined on the basis of the contractually agreed term of all on-balance sheet and derivative transactions.
 The classification of off-balance sheet transactions as "payable on demand" results from the fact that payment obligations may be incurred for Aareal Bank from the loan commitments and guarantees.

-75 % of our loans and advances have a term to maturity of more than one year.
+77 % of our loans and advances have a term to maturity of more than one year.

-Breakdown of on-balance sheet and offbalance sheet loans and advances
+Breakdown of on-balance sheet and off-balance sheet loans and advances

-The adjacent charts show that property loans and irrevocable loan commitments, each group with a share of 60 %, account for the highest portion of on-balance sheet and off-balance sheet loans and advances.
+The charts beside show that property loans and irrevocable loan commitments, with a share of 65% and 55% respectively, account for the highest portion of on-balance sheet and off-balance sheet loans and advances.